 Common Causes of Motorcycle Crashes

-Thousands more motorcyclists are injured every year in these accidents—and all too often, these accidents and injuries are through no fault of the motorcyclist's driving behavior.
+In 2022, there were 6,218 motorcycle fatalities in the United States.
+Those deaths made up 15% of total motor vehicle-related deaths.
+Along with the devastating deaths that occur each year, thousands more motorcyclists are injured in these accidents.
+All too often, these accidents and injuries are through no fault of the motorcyclist's driving behavior.
 The risk of becoming injured in a motorcycle accident is understood by anyone who mounts a motorcycle to drive on public roadways, but this doesn't make the accidents themselves any easier to face when you or a loved one crashes and suffers an injury.

-When these accidents occur, it's important to understand your rights as a cyclist and the steps you need to take to protect and advocate for yourself to make sure your healthcare expenses and other costs are covered by the responsible party.
-Read on for an overview of the top causes of motorcycle accidents, as well as what steps you can take to protect yourself before and after an accident occurs.
+When these accidents occur, you must understand your rights as a biker and the steps you need to take to protect and advocate for yourself to ensure the responsible party covers your healthcare expenses and other costs.
+Read on for a look into what causes most motorcycle accidents and the steps you can take to protect yourself before and after an accident.

-What is the Primary Cause of Motorcycle Crashes in the U.S.?
+The Primary Cause of Motorcycle Crashes in the U.S.

+Accidents often occur due to the lack of awareness of other drivers.
+As motorcycles aren't as large in comparison to other vehicles, drivers either miscalculate the space between them or may miss them entirely when attempting to change lanes or turn.
 In many cases, these accidents are due to the other vehicle's inability to identify a motorcyclist on the road.
 Drivers of other vehicles may change lanes without realizing that a motorcycle is in their blind spot, or they might turn onto a different road without checking to see if their turn is cutting off a motorcyclist.
+Low visibility may also play a part in this accident cause, hence the importance of wearing bright and reflective gear when riding.

 Other Common Causes of a Motorcycle Crash